Osborne Clarke LLP

 We group all of our trainee training and development into one coherent programme, which can be tailored to your individual needs.
 You’ll receive on the job training, dedicated technical workshops, all the IT and compliance training you need, and personal development workshops.

 We’ll give you practical, business-focused training enabling you to qualify as a commercial solicitor.
 Your tailored training programme will bring out your potential and allow you to achieve your career aspirations, as well as meeting the needs of Osborne Clarke and the SRA.

 Throughout your training contract we want you to experience the broad range of work available at Osborne Clarke.
-As a trainee, you’ll complete four seats: corporate or banking, real estate or tax, litigation, and one other.
+As a trainee, you’ll complete four seats: corporate or banking, real estate, litigation, and one other.
 In each seat, a senior lawyer will supervise your day-to-day progress and give you regular feedback, so you know how you’re doing.
 They’re there to help you up your game.
 Every three months, you’ll have a formal progress review to help you track your development.